 - It removes the illusion of job security

-- You take calculated risk to pursue opportunities
+- You take calculated risks to pursue opportunities

 - Your performance standards raise in all areas of your life